 The Safety and Health Council of North Carolina was founded in 1960 as the Citizen’s Safety Association of Charlotte-Mecklenburg, Inc. Citizen’s Safety Association began as a local organization focusing on traffic and community safety in the greater Charlotte area.
 CSA was chartered as a local Chapter by the National Safety Council to serve Mecklenburg County.
 A long-time United Way agency, the Association assumed independent financial status in 1987.
 In 1988, the National Safety Council approved our organizational name change and expansion request.
 The Citizen’s Safety Association of Charlotte-Mecklenburg, Inc. became the Safety and Health Council of North Carolina serving the entire State of North Carolina.

+Council funding comes from three main sources: fees for on-site and open enrollment training programs; dues paid by more than 1,500 corporate members; and the sale of safety products—primarily the resale of National Safety Council products.
+Every year, the Council ranks nationally in the top 3 National Safety Council Chapters for product sales.
 The Council has become an acknowledged resource for occupational safety and defensive driving information and training.
 In 1996, the Council created the Manager of Environmental, Safety and Health (MESH) certificate program in partnership with the North Carolina Department of Labor and NC State University.
-In twelve years, over 600 students have completed the training requirements for the certificate.
-In 2007, the Council, NC State, and the NC Department of Labor introduced the Advanced MESH program, the Construction MESH program was announced.
-C-MESH is similar to MESH requirements except the focus is on construction safety rather than on general industry.
+Since 1996, nearly 2,000 students have completed the training requirements for the certificate.
+The Council, NC State, and the NC Department of Labor have also introduced the Advanced MESH program, the Construction MESH program, Industrial Hygiene MESH, and MESH-Public Sector.

 The results of the organized safety movement are measurable.
 Since 1913 when the National Safety Council was founded, accidental rates per 100,000 population in the United States have been reduced by 55 percent.
-The reduction in rate during a period when the nation’s population nearly tripled has resulted in 4,300,000 fewer people being killed due to unintentional injuries than there would have been if the rate had not been reduced.
+The reduction in rate during a period when the nation’s population nearly tripled has resulted in 6,000,000 fewer people being killed due to unintentional injuries than there would have been if the rate had not been reduced.
 A wide variety of Council programs now teach individuals to put safety first on the road, in the home, on the job, and in the community.